mmozeiko/android-native-example/README.md

-First adjust `a.cmd` to have correct paths to Android SDK, Android NDK and Java SDK.
+First either adjust `a.cmd` to have correct paths to Android SDK, Android NDK and Java SDK or set them in environment variables.
-Then set `APK` varible to desired apk package name and adjust `BUILD_PLATFORM` for platform you have installed with Android SDK.
+Then set `APK` varible to desired apk package name.
+Use Android SDK to install build-tools and platform SDK.

-Use `a.cmd` to build & run the application:
+Now you can use `a.cmd` to build, install and run the application:

     a [command]
+    By default build, install and run .apk file.

-    Where [command] is:
+    Optional [command] is:
-      go        - builds, installs and runs .apk file run       - installs and runs .apk file build     - only builds .apk file
+      run       - only install and run .apk file build     - only build .apk file
-      remove    - removes installed .apk
+      remove    - remove installed .apk
-      install   - only installs .apk file on connected device launch    - ony runs already installed .apk file log       - show logcat
+      install   - only install .apk file on connected device launch    - ony run already installed .apk file log       - show logcat